tobiasodion/payment-gateway-api/README.md

 - **Acquiring bank simulator** - A simulation of an acquiring bank to process the payment from the payment gateway
 - **A bank simulator** - A web app for developers to simulate and explore the APIs.

+## Technology Stack
+The technology stack is based on node.js and typescript as follows:

+### Payment Gateway API
+- express.js

+### Bank Simulator
+- React
+- Vite
+- Tailwind

 ## To run - With Docker-Compose

 ### Requirements